wolfSSL/wolfssl-examples/pq/stateful_hash_sig/README.md

 performant and configurable.
 Also, these implementations benefit significantly from `--enable-intelasm` and `--enable-armasm`.

-If you want to use the old external integrations LMS/XMSS implementations (`ext_lms.c`, `ext_xmss.c`), see the section "Building the External Integration examples".
+If you want to use the old external integrations (`ext_lms.c`, `ext_xmss.c`), see the section "Building the External Integration examples".

 ## Signing and Verifying a Message with LMS/HSS